In 2003, the founder of this project went to the polls to

 compare the candidates’ bios, pictures, and, most importantly, their

-positions and views on the issues in an easy side-by-side format.
+positions and views on the issues.

 Since 2004, Vote-USA.org has covered all general elections in all